leangjia/blender_docs/manual/sculpt_paint/sculpting/toolbar.rst

    Applies a cloth simulation to all vertices in the mesh at the same time.

 :doc:`/sculpt_paint/sculpting/tools/edit_face_set`
-   Modifies the Face Set under the cursor.
+   Modifies the face set under the cursor.

 Move
    Translation tool.